pyca/pynacl/docs/password_hashing.rst

 Alice needs to send a secret message to Bob, using a shared password to protect the content.
-She generates a random salt, combines it with the password using one of the `kdf` functions and sends the message along with the salt and key derivation parameters.
+She generates a random salt, combines it with the password using one of the ``nacl.pwhash.*.kdf`` functions and sends the message along with the salt and key derivation parameters.

 .. testcode::